reframe-hpc/reframe/docs/tutorial.rst

 ============

 To run this tutorial you need ``docker`` for the local examples and ``docker compose`` for the examples emulating a Slurm cluster.
+Note, that the Docker daemon must be running.

 The tutorial container images provide already the latest ReFrame version installed.
 For installing a stand-alone version of ReFrame, please refer to the ":doc:`started`" guide.